 This is where the situation is very serious, and we have the power to influence change.
 This would include strong speaking/writing and perhaps civil disobedience.
 Again, we see an example of this in the book of Daniel, where his three friends were forced to publicly disobey the order of the king [Dan.
 3].
 This was also the apostles’ position in the book Acts when they told the Sanhedrin that they were going to preach the gospel in violation of the Sanhedrin’s commands [Acts 5:27-32].

 I hate to mention this as the world [and worldly-minded Christians] often want to start here.
 It usually shows a lack of confidence in the sovereignty of God.
 As mentioned above, the Kingdom of God is about Regeneration of people’s hearts and minds, not Revolution.
-In rare cases [and the very clear leading of the Holy Spirit through multiple Godly men and woman], where the Majority of people in a nation are Godly [not the case currently in any nation I know of] and a Minority of evil leaders rule over them, this may be an option.
+In rare cases [and the very clear leading of the Holy Spirit through multiple Godly men and women], where the Majority of people in a nation are Godly [not the case currently in any nation I know of] and a Minority of evil leaders rule over them, this may be an option.
 Some feel the American War For Independence fits this description.
 The book of Judges offers Biblical examples of when most of the nation returned to God and God raised up leaders to overthrow the oppressors.

 Probably most of the situations we will face will be a 1 - 3.